warmana/cloudant-docs-fork/source/includes/api/_design_documents.md

 Obtains information about a given design document, including the index, index size and current status of the design document and associated index information.

-The individual fields in the returned JSON structure are detailed below:
+The individual fields in the returned JSON structure are as follows:

 -   **name**: Name/ID of Design Document
 -   **view\_index**: View Index